 Karen specialises in dispute resolution and avoidance for a wide range of domestic and international clients, advising on managing risk effectively in the course of complex construction and engineering projects.
 Karen regularly advises and represents clients in litigation, international arbitration, mediation and adjudication.

-Karen is well versed in the principal standard forms of construction and engineering contract, including JCT, NEC and FIDIC.
+Karen is well versed in the principal standard forms of construction and engineering contract, including JCT, NEC, IChemE and FIDIC.
 Karen has also advised on disputes arising from PFI contracts for schools, custody facilities, healthcare and roads, and has dealt with a variety of bespoke construction, engineering and energy contracts.

-The Legal 500 UK 2019 lists Karen in two sections: Power (including electricity, nuclear and renewables) and International Arbitration.
-Karen has been previously been described in the Legal 500 as “an exceptional and dedicated lawyer” with “a wealth of experience within the offshore energy industry”.
-Karen is also listed in Who’s Who Legal Construction 2019 which describes her as winning “recognition from peers as a “fantastic lawyer” who is “very effective in the field”.
+The Legal 500 UK lists Karen as a Leading Individual and key lawyer at Fenwick Elliott, noting in particular her work in the offshore wind and energy from waste sectors.
+Karen has previously been described in the Legal 500 as “an exceptional and dedicated lawyer” with “a wealth of experience within the offshore energy industry”.
+Karen is also recognised by Chambers and Partners and Who’s Who Legal: Construction, which has described her as winning recognition from peers as a “fantastic lawyer” who is “very effective in the field”.